 Cynthia Baker, Regional Clinical Director, Behavioral Health, DEER OAKS, A Behavioral Health Organization

-This presentation you will learn about the statistical data related to the prevalence and effects of Domestic Abuse and Aging Adults.
-In detailed form, the speaker will elaborate about the types of abuse, its effects whether the abuse occurred childhood, early adulthood or is more recent victimization.
+During this presentation, you will learn about the statistical data related to the prevalence and effects of Domestic Abuse and Aging Adults.
+The speaker will elaborate about the types of abuse, its effects, whether the abuse occurred in childhood, early adulthood or is more recent victimization.
 The Common Effects and Identification for Domestic Violence for aging adults will be discussed.
-Additionally, once identified as a recipient of victimization, supportive strategies and resources can be presented by the care staff involved with the resident.
+Additionally, once identified as a recipient of victimization, supportive strategies and resources that care staff can use when a resident is identified as a recipient of victimization will be shared.
 Finally, identification may not always come from a resident or patient and how do caregivers and staff approach the situation helping with safety while protecting the older adults’ self-determination.

-- Participants will learn the prevalence and of domestic violence and older adults.
+- Participants will learn the prevalence of domestic violence and older adults.

 - Participants will learn strategies for approaching a situation in which there is elder abuse by a family member.

-Cynthia Baker and her Clinical Behavioral Health Teams, work collaboratively in Long Term Care Communities alongside Nursing, Social Services, Activities, and Leadership to provide the highest standard and treatment for Behavioral Health issues.
+Cynthia Baker and her Clinical Behavioral Health Teams work collaboratively in Long Term Care Communities alongside Nursing, Social Services, Activities, and Leadership to provide the highest standard and treatment for Behavioral Health issues.
 When onsite at Long Term Care Communities, the focus is on the person/patient being treating for depression, anxiety, grief/loss that can result from loss of independence, loss of family, mobility, or loss of memory.
-The support the behavioral health teams provide, cognitive behavioral therapy, memory-based interventions, Validation, and Consultation and Assessment.
-With the new CMS Rules, it has propelled their work in mental health to be more visible, and with goals for Medication Reductions, Person Centered Care, and increased Quality of Life for residents with Dementia, their work as Licensed Behavioral Health Specialists is the new normal and an excellent support for Residents and a Collaborative relationship for the Physician and other Care Staff members.
+The support the behavioral health teams provide includes cognitive behavioral therapy, memory-based interventions, Validation, and Consultation and Assessment.
+The new CMS Rules have propelled their work in mental health to be more visible, and with goals for Medication Reductions, Person Centered Care, and increased Quality of Life for residents with Dementia, their work as Licensed Behavioral Health Specialists is the new normal and an excellent support for Residents and a Collaborative relationship for the Physician and other Care Staff members.